 If your installation does not need to be metered for payment, annual payments are worked out by multiplying the heat demand figure on your EPC by the tariff rate applicable to your installation (it may be adjusted by SPF if you have a heat pump).
 We'll then divide the total by four and pay you every three months.
-If you'd like a detailed breakdown and examples of how these payments are calculated, please see 'payment calculations-deemed' in the key terms on our website.
+If you'd like a detailed breakdown and examples of how these payments are calculated, please see 'Deemed Payments' in Annex 4.

 We only pay for the heat uses that your installation provides heat for (e.g. space heating and/or domestic hot water).
 If the heat demand of those uses on your EPC exceeds the heat demand limit, your payments will be capped.
-Please see 'payment calculations- heat demand limit' in the key terms on our website.
+Please see 'Heat Demand Limits' in Annex 3.